OpenTimelineIO/otio-plugin-template/README.md

 ## Upload to PyPi

-Should you want to release your package to the world and let others reap the fruits of your labor, an example setup.py is provided which should guide you on the way towards publishing your plugin on PyPi.
+Should you want to release your package to the world and let others reap the fruits of your labor, an example "pyproject.toml" is provided which should guide you on the way towards publishing your plugin on PyPi.
 There's also a sample github-action provided to help automate the process.

 Manual steps for creating a simple package and upload to (test)PyPi:
 ```
-python setup.py sdist bdist_wheel --universal
+# Requires "build" and "twine" package installed in your virtualenv
+python -m build
 twine upload --repository testpypi dist/*
 ```
-Please check out pythons [docs](https://packaging.python.org/tutorials/packaging-projects/#packaging-python-projects) for more detailed descriptions on packaging.
+Please check out python's [docs](https://packaging.python.org/en/latest/overview/) for more detailed descriptions on packaging.